 How Long Does It Take to Detox From Alcohol?

-Everyone will have a different experience with alcohol detox.
-However, most alcoholics in recovery will experience a combination of the following symptoms:
+Everyone will experience alcohol detox differently.
+However, most people will experience at least some of the following withdrawal symptoms:2

 - Mood swings